Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 • Accountability

-The regulation applies to all organizations that process personal data of EU residents, regardless of where the organization is located, making it effectively a global standard for many multinational companies.
+The regulation applies to all organizations that process personal data of EU residents, regardless of where the organization is located, making it effectively a global standard for many multinational companies and a key requirement for understanding GDPR basics and compliance obligations.

 The DPDPA: India's Data Protection Journey

 After years of deliberation and multiple drafts, India enacted the Digital Personal Data Protection Act in August 2023.
-The DPDPA marks a significant milestone in India's approach to data protection, replacing the outdated Information Technology Act provisions that previously governed data protection.
+The DPDPA marks a significant milestone in India’s approach to data protection, giving India a more comprehensive set of data protection rules than the outdated Information Technology Act provisions that previously governed the area.

 The DPDPA introduces several key principles: